wyne/fasder/README.md

 ## Compared to `fasd`

-[clvv/fasd](http://github.com/clvv/fasd), the inspiration for `fasder`, has been archived and no longer has a Brew formulae.
-Additionally, it was written as one large shell script which is difficult to read and maintain.
+[clvv/fasd](http://github.com/clvv/fasd), the inspiration for `fasder`, has been archived and will no longer be expanded.
+Additionally, it was written as one large shell script which is difficult to read and maintain and contains no tests.

-`fasder` is written in a modern language that is easy to adapt.
+`fasder` is written in a modern language that is easy to adapt and expand to meet more use cases.

 # Features